 Ginger roots, or rhizomes, are the source of the pungent, spicy flavoring used dried or fresh in many world cuisines.
 It has numerous health benefits and thrives in humid, warm regions.
 Ginger is harvested by digging up the whole plant, so be sure to start numerous rhizomes to ensure a continuous supply of this delicious root.

-When you are installing your rhizomes, consider some good companions for ginger that will make a convenient culinary garden or simply provide weed cover, insect repellence and natural mulch.
+When you are installing your rhizomes, consider some good companions for ginger that will make a convenient culinary garden or simply provide weed cover, insect repellent, and natural mulch.

-A better question to ask is what can’t you plant with ginger.
+A better question to ask is “What can’t you plant with ginger?”
 The list will be shorter.
 Ginger thrives in deeply rich, loamy soil.
-The plant needs several hours of daylight but prefers morning light to scorching afternoon sun.
+The plant needs several hours of daylight but prefers morning light to the scorching, afternoon sun.
 It can also perform well in dappled light and makes an ideal companion plant under fruit and nut trees.

 Other Plants that Thrive with Ginger